-Even if the day is clear in the morning, your effort of getting up early will still pay off because the sunrise here is just extraordinary!
+Even if the day is clear in the morning, your effort to get up early will still pay off because the sunrise here is just extraordinary!

 You can also cycle your way to the Hiyoriyama Coastline from Kinosaki Onsen.
 It will just take around 25 minutes for a one-way trip (^_-)-☆.